viglesiasce/continuous-delivery-spinnaker-gke/labs/triggering-deployments.md

 * How do you roll back a change?
 * How would you add change this setup to work for your production environment?

-After answer those questions, move on to the next section where we clean up the resources we've used.
+In the next section, you'll clean up the resources we've allocated.